-Looking to reduce your AWS costs?
-Here are 7 effective AWS cost-cutting techniques, tools, and tips that can help you manage your cloud costs and usage over time.
+Are you looking to reduce your AWS costs?
+Here are 10 effective AWS cost-cutting techniques, tools, and tips to help you manage your cloud costs and usage over time.

 Amazon Web Services (AWS) is Amazon’s subsidiary that provides on-demand cloud computing platforms and APIs.
-AWS is metered on a pay-as-you-go basis, where businesses pay based on their requirements.
+AWS is metered on a pay-as-you-go basis, and businesses pay based on their requirements.
+However, managing cloud costs can be complex, and companies often struggle to estimate their expenses accurately.

 - AWS server type.